-Most Verilog testbenches run through their test vectors sequentially using an initial process.
+Most Verilog testbenches run through their test vectors sequentially using one or more initial process(es).

 For simple DUTs each test vectors sets the inputs and the code waits for an event indicating the DUT output is valid or for a fixed delay.
 The code then compares the DUT output to the desired result.